piraces/azure-devops-bicep-task/README.md

 Please consider using the latest version of the Bicep CLI, this extension does not ensure a correct execution with versions prior to `0.4.x`.

+## Decompile command

+Starting on version `0.3.7` of this extension, the decompile command will overwrite the destination file if it exists.

 # Local Development

 **Note:** [Bicep](https://github.com/Azure/bicep) must be installed in the local machine.
 [TypeScript](https://www.typescriptlang.org/download) must be also installed as a global package (`npm i typescript -g`).